 Focusing on Customer Experience Management

 Customer experience management is intertwined to all the above sources of non-aeronautical revenue.
-This is because positive customer experience helps improve the overall experience at the airport, which becomes an effective driver of revenue.
+This is because positive passenger experience helps improve the overall experience at the airport, which becomes an effective driver of revenue.
 You make your customers happy to help them return and repurchase.

 The major reason for focusing on customer experience management is because no one likes waiting at the airport – an unavoidable paradox of the aviation industry.

 If the airport processes are finished quickly, leaving more time to the customer, then the overall experience can be improved by utilizing that extra time.
-What if you free the passenger from customs early and they are just waiting around getting bored?
+What if you free the passenger from customs early and they are just waiting around getting bored

 Achieving Better Customer Experience with Customer Feedback Management